Brownie (folklore): Mass marketing

-The Canadian American children's writer Palmer Cox helped promote brownies in North America through his illustrated poems about them published in St. Nicholas Magazine.
+The Canadian children's writer Palmer Cox helped promote brownies in North America through his illustrated poems about them published in St. Nicholas Magazine.
 Cox portrayed brownies as "tiny elf-like figures who often took on tasks en masse".
 These poems and illustrations were later collected and published in his book The Brownies: Their Book in 1887, which became the first of several such collections.
 In the 1890s, so-called "brownie-mania" swept across the United States.
 Cox effectively licensed out his brownie characters rather than selling them, something which he was among the first to do.
 He and his many business collaborators were able to market brownie-themed tie-in merchandise, including boots, cigars, stoves, dolls, and silverware.

 The popularity of Cox's poems, illustrations, and tie-in products cemented brownies as an element of North American children's literature and culture.
 Meanwhile, Cox could not copyright the name "brownie" because it was a creature from folklore, so unauthorized "brownie" products began to flood the market as well.
 The widespread "brownie" merchandise inspired George Eastman to name his low-cost camera "Brownie".
 In 1919, Juliette Gordon Low adopted "Brownies" as the name for the lowest age group in her organization of "Girl Guides" on account of Ewing's short story.

 A brownie character named "Big Ears" appears in Enid Blyton's Noddy series of children's books, in which he is portrayed as living in a mushroom house just outside the village of Toytown.
 In Blyton's Book of Brownies (1926), a mischievous trio of brownies named Hop, Skip, and Jump attempt to sneak into a party hosted by the King of Fairyland by pretending to be Twirly-Whirly, the Great Conjuror from the Land of Tiddlywinks, and his two assistants.